 We love guest blog posts!
-Today’s awesome article on how to overcome photographer's block is by Nick Sparks.
-Nick is a brilliant portrait photographer from Denver, USA and we are huge fans of his work.
+Today’s awesome article on Cuba the way you’ve never seen it before is by a Cuban shutterbug Jorge Coromina.
+Jorge loves traveling his country, capturing its landscapes both with his lens and his heart.
 Do you want to write a guest post for our blog?
 Get in touch!

 Try Googling the words “Cuba travel” in your browser and then click on the “Images” tab.
 The results are pretty obvious: vintage cars from the 1950s, rundown buildings in the downtown area, graffiti slogans splayed on cracked walls, old ladies dressed in motley colors with huge cigars pressed between their lips, schoolchildren wearing their uniforms.
 There’s nothing wrong with those images.
 They truly paint quite an accurate picture of what Cuba is all about.

 For someone like me, born and bred on the largest Caribbean island nation, those commonplace images don’t come short of mixed emotions.
 On the one hand, that’s really what Cuba is like; but on the other hand, it’s by no means everything the country has to show.

 I humbly believe the primary beauty of every nation is no doubt its nature and scenery, and in that sense Cuba is a glittering gem.
 Cuba’s nature has a little bit of everything: gorgeous beaches, pristine offshore keys, mountains and valleys, untapped nature reserves, national parks, endemic wildlife and exotic flowers, small waterfalls, lush green foliage everywhere, and even round-top hills called mogotes.
 A similar opinion applies to the island nation’s culture and architecture, featuring colonial-style fortresses and forts, some of them built as far back as the 17th century.